ibm-cloud-architecture/refarch-integration/docs/buildrun/README.md

 # Build, Deploy and Run
-To address the hybrid integration patterns, we are proposing two deployment configurations combining public cloud, private cloud and on-premise traditional servers:
+To address the hybrid cloud integration pattern, we are proposing two deployment configurations combining public cloud, private cloud and on-premise traditional servers:
 1. **Configuration 1**: the Portal Web Application, BFF micro service and API Management run on public cloud and the other legacy components on-premise servers:

   ![](public-cloud-deployment.png)

   On left side is the cloud public deployment, on the right side, the bear metal or VM servers.
 The Web Application is deployed using container and IBM Cloud container service.
 (See [this note](./run-bmx-cs.md) for explanations).
 Using docker image helps us to move workload to Kubernetes cluster running on-premise as presented in the second configuration.
 The communication between the two environments is done using IBM [Secure Gateway service](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md) or can be done using private VPN.
 1. **Configuration 2**:  covers the deployment of most of the solution components on to IBM Cloud Private, the IBM extension to Kubernetes.
 The BFF micro service is calling IBM cloud cognitive services running on IBM Cloud and on-premise backend services:

  ![](icp-deployment.png)